How to Master Homemade Pasta

 I figure, if I'm going to be embracing the blessings of domesticity and home-cooked goodness, a good place to start is with the Italians, and I’m determined to make good pasta from scratch.
 In an era of gluten intolerance, I remain a gluten zealot.
 I’ve made pasta from scratch a handful of times for a family ravioli recipe, but I’ve never had the time to really up my game.
 In the before-quar days, when I was but a naive and thoughtless youth, I was making my way through the Stanley Tucci cookbook, but I admittedly used most of that time as an excuse to drink red wine and look at the pictures of Tucci in chambray using his backyard pizza oven, while my partner did most of the actual cooking.
 My food prep has historically been a little abstract, more “Could play a cook on TV” than “Could cook a meal in real life.”

-I assumed that when Parla said “flour” she didn’t mean Pillsbury, so I had to brave the outdoors and wait in a long social distance line, 6 feet away from several 23-year-old couples in matching bucket hats waiting to buy a single cold brew from the specialty market, so that I could buy some semolina flour and burrata for the sauce.
+I assumed that when Parla said “flour” she didn’t mean Pillsbury, so I had to brave the outdoors and wait in line with several 23-year-old couples in matching bucket hats waiting to buy a single cold brew from the specialty market, so that I could buy some semolina flour and burrata for the sauce.
 It was almost enough to get me to turn back and make a frozen pizza, but I persisted.